emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## TEAP Session Identifier

-The EAP session identifier {{RFC5247}} is constructed using the tls- unique from the Phase 1 outer tunnel at the beginning of Phase 2 as defined by Section 3.1 of {{RFC5929}}.
+The EAP session identifier {{RFC5247}} is constructed using the tls-unique from the Phase 1 outer tunnel at the beginning of Phase 2 as defined by Section 3.1 of {{RFC5929}}.
 The Session-Id is defined as
 follows:

 ~~~~
-   Session-Id = teap_type \| tls-unique
+   Session-Id = teap_type | tls-unique
 ~~~~

 > where \| denotes concatenation, and teap_type is the EAP Type assigned to TEAP